cie/entra-docs/docs/fundamentals/inaccessible-tenant.md

 If you need to reactivate your tenant:

-- The tenant administrator can reach out to Microsoft, see the [global support phone numbers](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2).
+- The tenant administrator can try reach out to Microsoft, if they have much time, see the [global support phone numbers](https://support.microsoft.com/topic/global-customer-service-phone-numbers-c0389ade-5640-e588-8b0e-28de8afeb3f2), but the answering machine will finally tell them to file a support ticket online.
 - Refrain from submitting another assistance request while your existing case is in process and until you receive a response with a decision on this case.

 If you don't plan to reactivate your tenant: